FIRST-YEAR STUDENTS

 Application Tips

 You do not have to submit your letter of recommendation at the same time you submit your application.
-You may submit your application and essay* first, then your letter of recommendation once it is complete.
+You may submit your application and essay* first and then your letter of recommendation once it is complete.

 Topics and Tips for the Optional Essay